ga4gh/workflow-execution-service-schemas/README.md

     cwltool CWLFile

 Find the output in `workflow_execution.swagger.json` and this can be loaded in the [Swagger editor](http://swagger.io/swagger-editor/).
+Use the GitHub raw feature to generate a URL you can load.

+When you're happy with the changes, checkin this file:

+    mv workflow_execution.swagger.json swagger/proto/

+And commit your changes.

 How to contribute changes
 -------------------------